unihackhq/handbook/docs/basic-rules.md

 ### Rule 5

 Any third-party material used must be legally licensed and is available to the public to download or buy.
-You may purchase material, tools and equipment for the competition, but at your own expense. **You will not be reimbursed by UNIHACK or WIRED Monash**.
+You may purchase material, tools and equipment for the competition, but at your own expense. **You will not be reimbursed by UNIHACK or WIRED Monash for any purchases you made during the competition**.

 ### Rule 6

 You agree to follow the Code of Conduct and not act in an inappropriate manner.
 A copy the Code of Conduct is included.